-While it doesn't offer the 4K option (or the higher price tag) of its bigger brother, the 612GW, the Nextbase 422GW arguably offers superior image quality.
-At both 1440p (30fps) and 1080p (60fps) the video of crisp and clear – and it's worth noting that 4K is something of a poisoned chalice, given the resulting file sizes.
-Being the first camera to bring built-in Alexa functionality, it offers voice control over everything from incident recording to playing music and asking for directions.
+While it doesn't offer the 4K option (or the higher price tag) of its bigger brother, the 622GW, the Nextbase 422GW arguably offers superior image quality.
+At both 1440p (30fps) and 1080p (60fps) the video of crisp and clear – and it's worth noting that 4K is something of a poisoned chalice because of the big file sizes.
+This was the first dashboard camera to bring built-in Alexa functionality, and offers voice control over everything from incident recording to playing music and asking for directions.
 Perhaps its best feature, though, is Emergency SOS, which can detect a serious collision and alert the emergency services to your vehicle’s exact whereabouts if you're unresponsive.
-This potentially life-saving feature makes the 422GW hard to beat – and particularly at the price you can find this model now.
+This potentially life-saving feature makes the 422GW hard to beat – and particularly at the price you can find this model at now.

 If you want a dash cam which looks like it was fitted to your car in the factory, the Thinkware F800 Pro is for you.
 It’s designed to fit snugly up against the top of your windscreen behind the mirror and neatly out of the way.
 The Pro model can also be hard-wired to your car’s battery, meaning it will boot up when you turn the key, continue recording while parked, and leave your car’s 12V socket free for other uses, like charging your phone.
 There’s also an enhanced night vision setting to improve low-light videos, speed camera alerts, and the option to fit a rear-facing camera too (see our guide to the best front and rear dash cams).
 There’s no touchscreen, which could be seen as a negative, but Wi-Fi means it’s easy enough to connect the camera to your smartphone to view recordings and alter the settings.